Click on any of the links below to access more information about the various Campus Resources AU has to offer!

 Academic Support and Access Center: The academic support and access center offers a ton of programming to help students succeed in their academics.
 There are supplemental instruction sessions that help with different study skills and effective reading.
 You can get help with macroeconomics or financial accounting or any other class that is giving you trouble.
 This center also provides connections to tutoring services.

-The other major office that is available within the Academic Support and Access center is the Writing Lab.
-The writing lab specializes in grammar, structure and organization in papers, and its tutors have extensive training to help international students and students with disabilities.
+The other major office that is available within the Academic Support and Access center is the The Tutoring & Writing Lab.
+The peer tutoring lab is a free, by-appointment, tutoring center where you can schedule 50-minute appointments to work with a tutor.

 AU Abroad: Go to AU abroad to learn more about where you can travel abroad, how to apply, find out the costs, scholarship opportunities and find out about info sessions.
 The website includes major-specific advising sheets to help you plan ahead and determine if your major is conducive to studying abroad and what programs work best in conjunction with your major.